MetalGuardian/ansible/README.md

 ```

-The editor for the `ansible-vault create` command is nano
+The editor for the `ansible-vault create` command is vi